Skip to main content Skip to search Skip to main navigation

 The children plan a path across the individual table cells by drawing it on template cards.
 Then they execute it on the large playing field and walk the painted route.

-Memory skills, using pictograms & inventing movements
+Memory, using pictograms & inventing movements

 Discover digital devices like robots in everyday life

-Getting to know programming language
+Get to know programming language

-Learning to understand computer programs
+Learn to understand computer programs

-With our computer science game, children learn by laying command cards how a computer program is structured.
+With our computer science game, children learn through laying command cards how a computer program is structured.
 The command cards are placed in a self-created order and then transferred to the table game board where they are executed.

-Reflect & raise awareness
+Reflect & create awareness

 Co-constructive working